timb-machine-mirrors/browserker/docs/design.md

 ## Crawling

 Crawling data is stored as a graph with properities of visited or not.
-This will _hopefully_ allow for using the graph as a queue for edges to traverse to find new actions/pages.
+This will allow for using the graph as a queue for edges to traverse to find new actions/pages.

 - Page/Action should have a status property for a state machine, with timers (maybe store a timestamp for SM) for the event that actions fail and a fail count to 'give up'